coopermaa/awesome-rack/README.md

 * [YARS](https://github.com/ianks/yars) - A server for your (Rack) apps.
 * [Goliath](https://github.com/postrank-labs/goliath) - a non-blocking Ruby web server framework.
 Bare metal performance, Rack API and middleware support, simple configuration, fully asynchronous processing, and readable and maintainable code.
+  The framework is powered by an EventMachine reactor, a high-performance HTTP parser and Ruby 1.9+ runtime.
 * [Mongrel](https://github.com/mongrel/mongrel) - A HTTP library and web server written in Ruby.
 What makes Mongrel so fast is the careful use of an Ragel extension to provide fast, accurate HTTP 1.1 protocol parsing. (deprecated)
 * [Mongrel2](https://github.com/mongrel2/mongrel2) - An application, language, and network architecture agnostic web server